Chloroplast: Molecular structure

-With few exceptions, most chloroplasts have their entire chloroplast genome combined into a single large circular DNA molecule, typically 120,000–170,000 base pairs long and a mass of about 80–130 million daltons.
+With few exceptions, most chloroplasts have their entire genome combined into a single large circular DNA molecule, typically 120,000–170,000 base pairs long and a mass of about 80–130 million daltons.
 While chloroplast genomes can almost always be assembled into a circular map, the physical DNA molecules inside cells take on a variety of linear and branching forms.
 New chloroplasts may contain up to 100 copies of their genome, though the number of copies decreases to about 15–20 as the chloroplasts age.

 Chloroplast DNA is usually condensed into nucleoids, which can contain multiple copies of the chloroplast genome.
 Many nucleoids can be found in each chloroplast.
 In primitive red algae, the chloroplast DNA nucleoids are clustered in the center of the chloroplast, while in green plants and green algae, the nucleoids are dispersed throughout the stroma.
 Chloroplast DNA is not associated with true histones, proteins that are used to pack DNA molecules tightly in eukaryote nuclei.
 Though in red algae, similar proteins tightly pack each chloroplast DNA ring in a nucleoid.

 Many chloroplast genomes contain two inverted repeats, which separate a long single copy section (LSC) from a short single copy section (SSC).
 A given pair of inverted repeats are rarely identical, but they are always very similar to each other, apparently resulting from concerted evolution.
 The inverted repeats vary wildly in length, ranging from 4,000 to 25,000 base pairs long each and containing as few as four or as many as over 150 genes.
 The inverted repeat regions are highly conserved in land plants, and accumulate few mutations.

 Similar inverted repeats exist in the genomes of cyanobacteria and the other two chloroplast lineages (glaucophyta and rhodophyceae), suggesting that they predate the chloroplast.
 Some chloroplast genomes have since lost or flipped the inverted repeats (making them direct repeats).
 It is possible that the inverted repeats help stabilize the rest of the chloroplast genome, as chloroplast genomes which have lost some of the inverted repeat segments tend to get rearranged more.